2020PB/police-brutality/docs/content-guideline-edge-cases.md

 ### Decision

-Agitation and incitement to riot will be in scope.pply the `incitement` tag to these reports.
+Agitation and incitement to riot will be in scope.
+Apply the `incitement` tag to these reports.

 ## No direct visual evidence